 When seated in a booster seat, your child must be restrained by a suitable lap and sash-type seatbelt that is properly adjusted and fastened.
 If not, they need to be restrained with a suitable approved child safety harness that is properly adjusted and fastened.
 In Australia, there are three types of booster seats available.
 These include:

 - Booster seats with a back

 When purchasing a booster seat, make sure you do your types of car seats available.

 Ultimately, all children must be correctly fastened in the correct child car seat and seat belt for their age and size.
-Not only is this a legal requirement, it’s also the simplest way to keep your kids safe in the car.
+Not only is this a legal requirement, but it’s also the simplest way to keep your kids safe in the car.

 Shannon is a dedicated father to two beautiful children who keep him on his toes!
-As Marketing Manager at Real Insurance and with over 10 years dedication to the company, he is committed to helping to ensure Australian families are protected.
+As Marketing Manager at Real Insurance and with over 10 years of dedication to the company, he is committed to helping to ensure Australian families are protected.